kelly-ann/StringHelper/README.md

 # StringHelper
 StringHelper project to explore JUnit and TDD.
-Eclipse IDE project.
+This is an Eclipse IDE project.